stoneyield/stoneyield-docs/content/docs/protocol/locking-mechanism.md

 # Locking Mechanism

-StoneYield enforces a duration-based locking mechanism to ensure stability and discourage rapid inflow/outflow behaviors commonly observed in yield protocols.
-This mechanism applies to all STUSD tokens generated through deposits or reward allocations.
+StoneYield applies time-based locks to stabilize flows and curb rapid in/out churn.
+Every STUSD minted—whether from deposits or rewards—observes this lock model.

 ## Lock Duration Enforcement

-Every time STUSD generates—whether through participant deposit or protocol reward—it receives assigned lock duration.
-The period defines in seconds and stores per participant utilizing the `unlockAt` mapping.
-Throughout this period, the participant's tokens maintain soul-bound status and non-transferability.
+Each mint assigns a lock duration (tracked in `unlockAt` per wallet).
+During the lock, tokens stay soul-bound and non-transferable.

 - **Minimum lock**: 1 hour
 - **Maximum lock**: 365 days